8 minute read

 AO4

-From what I was told after they returned, nearly the entire team suffered from naseau and headaches by the time that they reached the summit.
-Despite these discomforts, the team remained lucid and coordinated, completing the summit and returning safely.
-Given the widespread nature of these symptoms, bringing ibroprofun to treat the swelling from AMS headaches and emetrol for the naseau could go a long way for short-term pallative care.
+From what I was told after they returned, nearly the entire team suffered from nausea and headaches by the time that they reached the summit.
+Luckily they remained lucid and coordinated, completing the summit and returning safely.
+Given the widespread nature of these symptoms, bringing ibroprofun to treat the swelling from AMS headaches and emetrol for the nausea could go a long way for addressing immediate discomfort.
 Both medications are non-drowsy, over-the-counter solutions that might help others actually enjoy their brief stay at the summit before descending.
 This isn’t to say that they should be relied on for long periods of time, as they could easily conceal the development of more serious conditions like HACE (High Altitude Cerebral Edema) and HAPE (High Altitude Pulmonary Edema) if used to combat symptoms for more than 24 hours.

-The third lesson learned was the negative effect that caffiene and alcohol can have towards acclimitization.
+The third lesson learned was the negative effect that caffeine and alcohol can have towards acclimitization.
 While I personally abstained from both substances well in advance of the climb, there was one other climber who stayed in the camp with me on summit day due to AMS.
 They said that while they don’t normally get AMS, they had consumed copious amounts of coffee on the drive down from Portland.
-Caffiene, in contrast to ibroprofun, actively constricts the blood vessels in your head and can worsen the headaches and naseau due to AMS.
+Caffeine actively constricts the blood vessels in your head and can worsen the headaches and nausea caused by AMS.
 Alcohol for its part reduces red blood cell production.
-Red blood cells are responsible for transporting oxygen and part of the acclimitization process known as erythrocytosis involves bone marrow increasing red blood cell production to allow oxygen to be more efficiently delivered to your body.
-Alcohol hinders this process, slowing acclimitization.
+Red blood cells are responsible for transporting oxygen throughout the body.
+Part of the acclimitization process known as erythrocytosis involves bone marrow increasing red blood cell production to allow oxygen to be more efficiently delivered to your body.
+Alcohol hinders erythrocytosis and slows acclimitization.

-To summarize, my major lessons were to only use fresh acetezolamide, treat physiological symptoms with pallative mediction while monitoring overall mental alertness, and to avoid caffiene and alcohol before and during the climb.
-Altogether I hope these lessons will allow me to ultimately summit Mount Shasta.
-While my first summit proved to be unsuccessul, I’m certain that these lessons will be instrumental in the success of my second attempt.
+To summarize, my major lessons were to only use fresh acetezolamide, treat physiological symptoms with pallative mediction while monitoring overall mental alertness, and to avoid caffeine and alcohol before and during the climb.
+I hope these lessons will allow me to eventually complete a summit of Mount Shasta.
+I’ll be excited to give it another shot.

 Photo by Rohit Tandon on Unsplash